Hamburg Noir

 About

-Peter Sarda, a former ditch digger, forklift driver, and paint maker from Bakersfield, California, is the in-house editor at a scientific research facility in Northern Germany.
+Peter Sarda is a third-generation Californian living and working in Hamburg, Germany.
 He’s also an incurable addict of hardboiled pulp fiction and film noir.